Sygnale/Find-My-Recipe/README.md

  ### MySQL

  Install MySQL using the installer [here](https://dev.mysql.com/downloads/installer/).
 Make sure you set the root password to the incredibly secure "123456" and when prompted, have the server setup on localhost:3306 (which should be the default option).
 Leave all other settings to the default settings.
-Open the MySQL Command Line Client.
-Enter "USE recipes;" then "source [path to db.sql]".
-This should set up the MySQL Database and server.
+Open reload_db.js in your favorite editor.
+If you do not have the MIT recipe JSON downloaded, use the line that starts with "download_json."
+Otherwise, change the path variable to the local path to your downloaded recipe JSON and use the line that starts with "load_json."
+Save your changes.
+Open a command line window in the Fridge_App folder and run the command "node reload_db.js."
+This command will take a long time to finish.

  ### Node.js